andrewf/adiff/README.md

 # adiff

-An implementation of associative patch composition, more or less mathematically proven.
+An (extremely simple) implementation of associative patch composition, more or less mathematically proven.

 ## Theory

+### Motivation

 There are two interesting ideas here.
 One is that all data is a patch, with "plain" data interpreted as a patch against some null or empty object.
 The